Tours & Maps

 Although reservations are not required for self-guided field trips, reservations are encouraged so that we can be prepared to welcome you and accomodate your program.

 For youth groups other than school groups, such as Scouts and day campers, a group rate may be available; call 626-821-3212 for more information.

 For more information, see Just for Teachers & Schools

 Docent-led Adult Walking Tours

-Tuesdays, Wednesdays and Thursdays at 10:00am with the exception of "free" admission day on the Third Tuesday of the month
+Docent-led adult walking tours are offered Tuesdays, Wednesdays, Thursdays, and Fridays at 10:00am (weather permitting) with the exception of "free" admission day on the Third Tuesday of the month

-For an overview of the Grounds, view The Aboretum Visitor Map
+For an overview of the Grounds, view the Arboretum Visitor Map